 Situations where staff or firm interests may conflict with those of a Client or other Market Participant, or where such a conflict arises for the Market Participant because the interests of one Client may conflict with those of another;

-Personal relationships;
+Personal and financial relationships;

 Gifts and corporate entertainment; and

 Personal Dealing.

+Market Participants should put in place appropriate and effective arrangements to eliminate or manage conflicts of interest.
+This could include:

+Segregation of duties and/or reporting lines;

+Establishing information barriers (for example, physical segregation of certain departments and/or electronic segregation);

+Altering the duties of personnel when such duties are likely to give rise to conflicts of interest;

+Providing training to relevant personnel to enable them to identify and handle conflicts of interest;

+Establishing declaration policies and/or records for identified conflicts of interest and personal relationships, as well as for gifts and corporate entertainment received; and

+Having policies and controls on Personal Dealing.

 Where it is concluded that a specific conflict of interest cannot reasonably be prevented or effectively managed (including by ceasing to undertake the relevant service or activity), Market Participants should disclose sufficient details of the conflicts to enable the affected parties to decide beforehand whether or not they wish to proceed with the transaction or service.

 Governance, Compliance and Risk Management (GCRM)